jrinehart76/cloudthings/REPOSITORY-STATUS.md

 # Repository Status & Public Release Readiness

-## Current Status: ⚠️ PRIVATE - Contains Customer References
+## Current Status: ✅ READY FOR PUBLIC RELEASE

-This repository contains valuable Azure governance and operations content but includes references to actual customers and must be sanitized before public release.
+This repository contains production-ready Azure governance and operations content.
+All customer references have been sanitized and the repository is ready for public use.

 ## What's Been Built